urbit/urbit.org-reloaded/content/events/2022-11-01-developer-week.md

 [Meetup](https://www.meetup.com/urbit-sf/events/289629450/) | [Youtube](https://www.youtube.com/watch?v=BJaRloyA02Y)

 ### Developer Week: Core Dev AMA
-Always had a question for the core developers of Urbit, the new plans or the roadmap?
-Urbit’s core developers will come together in public and provide their wisdom to answer any question you might have.
-Join ~rovnys-ricfer, ~wicdev-wisryt, ~palfun-foslup & ~master-morzod on friday right after the Roadmap presentation.
+Have a burning question for the core developers of Urbit about what's going on or where things are going?
+Urbit’s core developers will be available to answer any questions you have.
+Join ~rovnys-ricfer, ~wicdev-wisryt, ~palfun-foslup & ~master-morzod on Friday right after the Roadmap presentation.

 [Meetup](https://www.meetup.com/urbit-sf/events/289629467/) | [Youtube](https://www.youtube.com/watch?v=SI_B7H8tSRE)